- Tour Palermo's many colorful churches

 - Explore the Museo Archeological Regionale to see one of the richest collections of Punic and Ancient Greek art in Italy, as well as many Sicilian historical artifacts

 - See a performance at the Teatro Massimo opera house, the largest in Italy

 - Go shopping in the colorful Vucciria Market to buy lunch and fresh seafood

-In the afternoon go for a 3-hour guided walking tour of the city.
+In the afternoon, go for a three-hour guided walking tour of the city.
 Highlights include the 10th-century Palazzo Corvaja, named after one of the city's most influential families, the restored 17th-century Catholic Santa Caterina Church, and the Vicolo Stretto—the narrowest street in town.

-Skip the line to see the Greek theater, which boasts views of Mt.
-Etna and Giardini Naxos.
-From here head to the main square of Piazza IX Aprile to rest and refresh with a glass of Mt.
-Etna's famous wine at a local enoteca.
+Skip the line to see the Greek theater, which boasts views of Mount Etna and Giardini Naxos.
+From here, head to the main square of Piazza IX Aprile to rest and refresh with a glass of Mount Etna's famous wine at a local enoteca.

 Day 5: Mount Etna Tour

 Spend the day exploring Europe's largest active volcano on this day trip to see Mount Etna.
-The 8-hour tour starts in the Rifugio Sapienza, which forms the southern access point to the volcano.
+The eight-hour tour starts in the Rifugio Sapienza, which forms the southern access point to the volcano.
 Here you can rent any walking equipment which you may require (such as boots).
-From here take a ride on the cable car to 9,500 ft (2,900 m) above sea level to get to Torre Del Filosofo, where you'll climb aboard a Jeep for the final stretch.
-Walk up to 10,990 ft (3,350 m) to get to the top, where you will be surrounded by eruptive fractures and active vents and feel the heat of the lava beneath your feet.
+From here, take a ride on the cable car to 9,500 feet (2,900 m) above sea level to get to Torre Del Filosofo, where you'll climb aboard a Jeep for the final stretch.
+Walk up to 10,990 feet (3,350 m) to get to the top, where you'll be surrounded by eruptive fractures and active vents and feel the heat of the lava beneath your feet.
 The views of Sicily from here are breathtaking, making this one of the most rewarding and exhilarating tours of the trip.